 He took the Series 7 exam in 2011 and received his Certified Financial Planner certification in 2015.
 Philip wears his CFP® marks with pride and is passionate about educating creatives and couples on the benefits of budgeting and investing.
-Outside of work he’s an experienced mountain bike racer, a new dad, drinker of hipster beers and recently decided to teach himself how to play the guitar.
+Outside of work he’s an experienced mountain bike racer, tea-party attendant for his daughter, drinker of hipster beers and recently decided to teach himself how to play the guitar.
 Be careful…he might try to recruit you into his jam band.

 Julia is Philip’s better half as well as the co-founder of the Art of Finance.
 She’s been creative for as long as she can remember, practically growing up onstage.
 After graduating early from the University of Texas with a degree in theater, she was pretty certain stardom was around the corner.
 But after a while of getting burned out from the constant commercial auditions she ended up spending five years in the mortgage industry where her number-crunching skills were honed.
 She also channeled her extra energy into a number of small creative businesses, such as opening a successful online vintage clothing store.

 After watching Philip make his way through the cut-throat financial industry, she was inspired to help him create something different.
 They both knew there was a need for objective financial education and guidance.
 Eventually she and Philip would decide to build their own planning firm focused on empowering fellow creative types to take command of their own money.